GarethFromWales/NerfedButtons4Wow/docs/index.md

 1. New mana check for druids (everyone else can use the power check).
 Requires DruidManaBar addon to function.
 No point remaking the wheel and every druid needs the addon anyway.

-## Issues and Limitations

-1. Doesn't play nicely with SuperMacros.

 ## Your first few NerfedButtons